How to open and view a PDF in React Native

 If you’re using the latest version of the JDK, you’ll need to change the Gradle version of your project so it can recognize the JDK.
 You can do that by going to {project root folder}/android/gradle/wrapper/gradle-wrapper.properties and changing the distributionUrl value to upgrade the Gradle version.

 npx is the npm package runner.
-You can read more about it here.
+You can read more about it in the npx documentation(opens in a new tab).

 For the rest of the tutorial, you’ll work in OpeningaPDF: